AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-2-0.md

 - When you generate AEM Sites output using legacy component mapping, topics that use the `copy-to` attribute get published with the `copy-from` topic's name instead of the name set in the `copy-to` attribute.
 (GUIDES-22155)
 - Activating one or more DITA maps from **Bulk publish dashboard** generates excessively large logs.
 (GUIDES-20746)
 - When generating PDFs, the filtering rules in a DITAVAL file are ignored if any property name contains a period.
 (GUIDES-33229)
-- Salesforce publishing fails with an application error, when a topic with the same name and URL already exists.
-(GUIDES- 32390)
 - Salesforce publishing displays a successful status on the UI even when a DITA map containing a `topichead` element fails to publish the topics within it.
 (GUIDES-32143)
 - For HTML5 output preset, the search filter functionality is not working in AEM Assets for DITAVAL filtering, as the corresponding files are not being displayed when the DITAVAL filter is selected.
 (GUIDES-28231)
 - When generating a Native PDF for a DITA map with multiple topics, if any topic contains a `fig` element within a `figgroup` along with a `title`, the `figgroup` title is incorrectly rendered as a chapter title in the Table of Contents.
 (GUIDES-23223)